 The following suggestions will assist the Foundation trustees to better understand the merit of each request when grant amounts are determined.
 Each applicant will be advised whether or not a grant has been approved.
 If approved, checks are mailed by March 15.

 Annual Foundation grants are determined in February.
-To be considered for the previous calendar year, applications must be sent by February 1. (e.g. applications recieved throughout 2025 and early 2026 will be reviewed in March 2026)
+To be considered for the previous calendar year, applications must be sent by February 1. (e.g. applications recieved throughout 2025 and early 2026 will be reviewed in Feb/March 2026)

 A copy of the Internal Revenue Service 501(c)(3) tax exempt determination letter must be included.
 A completed Grant Application and Information Form is also required.
 If additional information would be helpful, it may be supplied in a brief letter of explanation.
 The Foundation does not make grants to individuals.